 Power BI Service or Online

-It is where you publish your reports and dashboards and share them with your organization or others.
+It is where you publish your Power BI reports and dashboards and share them with your organization or others.
 Here, you can configure the subscription users, roles, Security, etc. We covered everything from registration to free trial to share reports in the Dashboard section.

 Power BI Mobile App